 Charnel Mulligan Park Renovation

-Park Renovation Work Scheduled to begin early July!
+Park Renovation Work Underway!

-The first sign of activity will be the posting of 35 trees for removal.
+The first sign of activity was the posting of 35 trees for removal.
 Although unfortunate, removal of these trees is a critical piece of achieving project goals, which include increasing the safety of park users and improving the functionality and attractiveness of the park.
 An arborist survey has indicated that the trees to be removed are either stressed, suppressed, or in decline.
 The project includes replanting 37 trees appropriate to the conditions on the site this fall.
 For further detail about the reasons for tree removal, please read the project background below.

 Construction Documents and Bid Information